 Google Maps is undoubtedly the best and the most popular map app out there.
-It has great features such as real time navigation, ETAs, live traffic info, ability to discover places, and much more.
+It has great features such as real time navigation, speed limit, ETAs, live traffic info, ability to discover places, and much more.
 But did you know that there is much more to Google Maps?
 The Google mapping service has various tricks up its sleeves that not many people are aware of.
 Most of us use Google Maps just for navigation and forgo the plethora of excellent features that this service brings.
-Well, we want to do something about that and that’s why we are brining you a list of the 20 best Google Maps tricks and tips that you should use in 2019.
+Well, we want to do something about that and that’s why we are bringing you a list of the 22 best Google Maps tricks and tips that you should use in 2020.

 1. Off-route Safety Alert